 In this section, we examine various common cases known to us which specification authors need to take into consideration when specifying a sub-string match API or mechanism.

-User expectations about whether their search term matches a given part of a document sometimes depends on the user's language, the language of the document, or both.
-This is because operations, such as case folding, are occasionally locale-affected.
-Similarly, throughout this document, the handling of accents, alternate scripts, or character encoding (such as variations in the formation of grapheme clusters) is linked to the specific language of the text in question.
+User expectations about whether their search term matches a given part of a document or [=corpus=] sometimes depends on the user's language, the language of the document, or both.
+It might also involve other factors, such as which keyboards or input methods are available on a given device.
+This might be because various operations that are part of searching, such as case folding, are locale-affected, or that, given the complexity of human language and culture, that expectations about matching or about the use and interpretation of various character sequences differs, even within a given script.
+Similarly, the handling of accents, alternate scripts, or character encoding (such as variations in the formation of grapheme clusters) is linked to the specific language of the text in question.

 It is important to emphasize that we mean language here, and not script.
 Many different languages that share a script apply different processing or imply different expectations.